Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 1. Clicking it takes you to a page titled "_Open a pull request_" where you can add a description.
 1. Then click the "_Create pull request_" button.
 1. That takes you to the "_Pull requests_" tab where you can click the _Merge pull request_ button
 1. And finally, click _Confirm merge_ if you are done working on your branch, or you can continue to work and push changes from your branch.
+In that case, you do not want to merge and confirm.

 **Squash**: